Translation management software tools and systems provide an agile approach to the localization process.

-Over the past 5 years or so, it seems that translation management systems (TMS) have really taken the localisation industry by storm.
-In contrast to machine translation (MT), which I suppose has had its ups and downs over the years in terms of public perception, cloud based translation management software has been received well and is quickly becoming a “must have” technology for companies who are investing in translation.
+Over the past few years, translation management systems (TMS) have taken the localization industry by storm.
+In contrast to machine translation (MT), which I suppose has had its ups and downs over the years in terms of public perception, cloud-based translation management software has been received well and is quickly becoming a “must have” technology for companies who are investing in translation.

 This whirlwind growth really is a reflection of the speed at which the connected world is growing.
 The localization industry is being forced to adapt quickly, as the need for engaging the consumer in their own language rises to the top of competitive business strategies.

-It's a fact, we are more global today than ever before, and with a worldwide internet growth of 21% in 2015, website localization is becoming less of a choice an more of an obligation.
+It's a fact, that we are more global today than ever before, and with a worldwide internet growth , website localization is becoming less of a choice and more of an obligation.

-Here are some of the benefits of translation management systems:
+Here are some of the benefits of deploying translation management software:

 - CMS integration